Darxo/Hardened/README.md

 - NPCs now know how to use Bandages
 - NPC ranged troops attribute a target 80% less score from adjacent potential scatter targets
+- Ranged NPC are 25% less likely to change positions
+- NPCs are 40% more likely to use Reload Actions
 - Necrosavants are a bit more likely to stay on the same tile and attack twice, rather than teleport to a slightly better tile
 - Improve AI targeting for throwing nets: They value the targets melee defense twice as much and prefer isolated targets
 - NPCs with **Sergeant** perk are 50% more attractive to other NPCs for target selection purposes